 Power reserve: 42 hours

-Functions: Hours, minutes, seconds, date, 1/4th of a second chronograph with combined 60-minute and 12-hour totalizer
+Functions: Hours, minutes, seconds, date, 1/4th of a second chronograph with a combined 60-minute and 12-hour totalizer

 Dial: Black Carbon, checkered pattern